sanderkob/gw2pvo/README.md

 - features added
   - import consumption data from power meter
   - calculate net energy and power consumption
-  - upload power consumption and outside temperature when inverter is offline (and --skip-offline false)
+  - upload power consumption and outside temperature when inverter is offline (and --skip-offline= no)
   - upload pv data between dawn and dusk, depending on location
+  - improved handling of location (add city)
-  - receive MQTT data for upload to pvoutput (extended data) if enabled with --mqtt= on in the configuration file
+  - transfer received MQTT data to pvoutput (extended data) if enabled with --mqtt= yes in the configuration file
-  - upload voltage and power from two panel strings to pvoutput (extended data)
+  - upload voltage and power from two panel strings to pvoutput (extended data) -
 - features removed
   - Netatmo
   - Darksky